*Updated November 2021

 We wanted to include a lavalier mic since it’s something that almost every filmmaker or creator will need at some point.
 They’re easy to use and include adapters for computers and cameras (but not phones).
 And of course getting two lav mics for $45 is perfect for content creators on a budget.

-These mics might not be as high-quality as the Rode SmartLav+, but PowerDeWise is a mic brand built specifically for vloggers.
+These mics might not be as high-quality as the Rode SmartLav+, and they will never replace the studio mics on this list.
+But PowerDeWise is a mic brand built specifically for vloggers.
 That sort of dedication is a clear indicator of which filmmakers will benefit most from these budget-friendly lav mics.

 Learn if this mic is right for you with this review from HighTechCheck: